migdias/capstone_house_prices/README.md

 ## Files

-There are 4 files in this repository:
+There are 5 files in this repository:

 - train.csv (Training data containing all attributes and labels)
 - test.csv (Test data contaning all attributes but no labels)
+- house_sale_preds.csv (Predictions made on the test set with the finished model)
-- House Sales.ipy (Jupyter Notebook containing Preprocessing, Analysis, Modelling and Results of the project)
+- HouseSales.ipy (Jupyter Notebook containing Preprocessing, Analysis, Modelling and Results of the project)
 - data_description.txt (File with the description of all attributes in the data)

 ## Conclusion Summary